-In the event of an unscheduled University closure or cancellation of program classes, students may be required to make up the missed class time.
+In the event of an unscheduled University closure or cancellation of program classes, students may be required to make up the missed class time and/or have the class moved to being online.
 The decision to make up the class time is at the sole discretion of the course instructor.